 The Old Newsboys’ Goodfellow Fund of Detroit was founded in 1914 by James J. Brady and is not affiliated with any other Goodfellows organization.
 There is no national headquarters.

-The Detroit Goodfellows have two full-time and one part-time employee.
+The Detroit Goodfellows have one full-time and one part-time employee.

 Becoming a Member